giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 ## AWS Release v18.4.0

 When upgrading to AWS Release `v18.4.0` you can additionally set a annotation on AWSCluster CR `alpha.aws.giantswarm.io/enable-cloudfront-alias: ""` to enable the usage of the Cloudfront alternate domain name beforehand.
-This is useful if you want to immediately want to take actions replacing `Kiam`.
+This is useful if you want to take immeditately actions replacing `Kiam`.

 ## AWS Release v19